Samaritans- 24/7 helpline 116123

 For bereavement and grief please view our separate section on the school website for advice and support information.

 For some children, they may require some additional mental health support at school, for those with mild signs.
-In 2022-23 we hope to have a newly trained Teaching Assistant with ELSA (Emotional Literacy Support Assistant) with Mrs Connolly who led this now having left Thursby School in July 2022.
+In 2022-23 we have a trained Teaching Assistant with ELSA (Emotional Literacy Support Assistant) This is Mrs Z Warwick.
 We will continue to offer 1:1, paired or small group sessions where required and with parent consent.
 This can support friendships, mild anxiety, engagement in learning, managing different social situations and any other pastoral needs.
 We support this by undertaking a pre-intervention assessment and then a post-intervention assessment which highlights the strengths and needs to support wellbeing goals.
 We use Anna Freud wellbeing toolkit assessment which is nationally recognised and we utilise an engagement questionnaire to support access to learning.

 If you have any queries or concerns regarding your child's mental health please catch Mrs Williams at any time for a chat to see how we can support you.
 Mrs Williams holds Level 7 Social Emotional and Mental Health qualification along with various other mental health certifications.